hexchills/bkpass/README.md

 ------------------------------------------------
 - [megatools](https://megatools.megous.com/)
 - [age](https://github.com/FiloSottile/age) / [rage](https://github.com/str4d/rage) or gnupg (gpg) for the safe storage of password database
-- [tomb](https://github.com/dyne/Tomb) or [veracrypt-console](https://github.com/veracrypt/VeraCrypt) this is needed for the encrypted storage, because the .megarc dotfile (megatools config) contains your password in PLAIN TEXT from mega.nz.
-Script automate mounting and unmounting encrypted storage, we need .megarc only when doing backup
+- [tomb](https://github.com/dyne/Tomb) or [veracrypt-console](https://github.com/veracrypt/VeraCrypt) this is needed for the encrypted storage, because the .megarc dotfile contains your password in PLAIN TEXT from mega.nz.
+Script automate mounting and unmounting encrypted storage, .megarc need only when doing backup

 ### Install requirements
 <table>